 Safety management is hugely important in today’s unbending world of safety.
 It is ever changing, and company leaders need to stay ahead of the game by keeping their safety programs updated — rather than outdated.

 Strategic Safety Management for Today’s Demands

 Yes, you must complete an audit and send it to the Alberta Construction Safety Administration (ACSA) to receive your Certificate of Recognition (COR) every year.
 But once that time of year comes, it can be too late to fix your safety program.
-The audit process includes interviews with field employees, and if they’re not actively performing a certain part of the program, it’ll come to light during this stage of the process.
+The audit process includes interviews with field employees.
+Therefore, if they’re not actively performing a certain part of the program, it’ll come to light during this stage of the process.
 Keeping your program current is vital.

 One tool you can use is a safety evaluation report.
 This report covers everything that needs to be and should be in your safety program.
 It will also help you develop a safety management action plan to improve your program if needed.
 Evaluating your safety program six months before the COR audit gives you time to create your action plan.
 As a result, you can improve your program before the audit.